Table of Contents

 - Damping force

-As most mechanical structures are subject to an oscillating force, they can be stimulated by external periodic forces, which in the case of a resonance would result in an increase of amplitude, followed by the destruction of the structure.
+As most mechanical structures are subject to an oscillating force, they can be stimulated by external periodic forces.
+In the case of a resonance this would result in an increase of amplitude followed by the destruction of the structure.

 Superposition of Oscillations

 Each oscillating system can execute several oscillations simultaneously.
 The individual oscillations overlap and form a resultant oscillation.
 In conclusion: If the oscillating bodies excite to several oscillations, they then superpose themselves without interfering with each other.

 A distinction is made between oscillations that possess the same oscillating directions and oscillations whose directions of oscillation are perpendicular to each other.

 If two harmonic vibrations with the same direction and same frequency are superposed, it results in a harmonic oscillation of the same frequency, whose amplitude depends on the individual amplitudes.
 The phases of the initial oscillations also affect the amplitude of the resulting oscillations.